alexshwe1/alexshwe1/README.md

 ### 👨‍💻 &nbsp;About Me :

-I am a full stack software engineer in Chicago, IL.

-- 🔭 I’m working as a Software Engineer at Tech Mates Group.
+I am a full stack software engineer in Chicago, IL currently working at Tech Mates Group.
 I help build and scale enterprise integrations for Shopify.
 I implemented CI/CD pipelines for development, staging, and production environments.
 I Built embedded apps interacting with Shopify's storefront and admin APIs.
 I also helped make the integration apps look pretty.

 ---